 Every drain pipe in your house leads to the biggest and most crucial piece of plumbing in any building: the main sewer line.
 All of the water from your sinks, toilets, showers, laundry, all of it ends up in the city sewer system via your main sewer line, which means a clog can cause big problems.

 The severity of the blockage in your main sewer line can vary, from inconvenient to catastrophic, depending on the size and cause of the clog.
 Smaller obstructions may let most water through–you might hear some drains gurgling or see a small amount of water backing up in the basement.
-A main line that is completely blocked, however, isn’t letting any water leave your house, which means that the contents of your drains (all of them) is coming right back to you, usually in the floor drains of the lowest level of your home.
+A mainline that is completely blocked, however, isn’t letting any water leave your house, which means that the contents of your drains (all of them) are coming right back to you, usually in the floor drains of the lowest level of your home.

 Signs of a Main Sewer Line Blockage